svenax/SublimePrint/README.md

 # Super simple print function for Sublime Text 2

-There's a lot of requests for printing in the discussion foras for Sublime Text.
+There's a lot of requests for printing in the discussion forum for Sublime Text.
 Personally, I very rarely need printing, but I can appreciate that some do.